 Yes, as a practicing professional counselor I will offer you a safe, non-judgmental environment where you may be listened to and validated.
 Sounds like a cliché, doesn’t it?
 But it’s true: Feeling supported and truly listened to, validated, and understood as a human being is a great feeling.

 All of this can be soothing and comforting in and of itself.
-Furthermore, with the help of a counselor, you might develop insight into your current life challenge(s) (typically what brings you to therapy) and who you truly are: your personality, your behavior, emotions, thoughts, beliefs, and the factors that may have contributed to them.
-You can become aware of what we refer to as “blind spots.”
+Furthermore, some people have interest in developing insight into their current symptoms (typically what brings them to therapy) and who they truly are: their personality, their behavior, emotions, thoughts, core beliefs, and the factors that may have contributed to them.
+Some people become aware of what we refer to as “blind spots.”

 Think of it this way…

 The typical car rearview mirror will not show a car that is driving alongside in your car’s “blind spot”; however, the fact that you cannot see the other car in the mirror does not mean that the other car isn’t there.
 It is!

 You turn your car to the side without looking over your shoulder (checking the “blind spot”) and guess what happens: Bam!
 Looking over your shoulder for the “blind spot” will most likely enable you to make a better driving decision.
 “Blind spots” also apply to us humans: We all have them!

 Some people come to therapy with a relatively high degree of insight: It varies with each person.
 For others, nonetheless, developing and having insight into themselves through just talking with a therapist is not sufficient to jumpstart personal change and self-development.